 Surface water of the Moravskoslezský Region mostly drains into the Baltic Sea; only that of part of the Nízký Jeseník (the Rýmařov area) and small territories of the Nový Jičín District belongs to the Morava River basin and drains into the Black Sea.
-The Odra River that springs in the Odra Hills is the most important river.
-In the territory of the city of Ostrava, the Odra River receives its biggest supplies - the Opava River that drains water from the Jeseníky Mountains and the area of the town of Opava and the Ostravice River that drains water from the Moravskoslezské Beskydy Mountains.
+The Odra River that springs in the Odra Hills is the most important river of the Region.
+In the territory of the city of Ostrava, the Odra River receives its biggest tributaries - the Opava River that drains water from the Jeseníky Mountains and the area of the town of Opava and the Ostravice River that drains water from the Moravskoslezské Beskydy Mountains.
 In the north of Bohumín, the Olše River flows into the Odra River - it forms the border with Poland and drains water from the area of the town of Těšín.
-At the place where the Odra River and the Olše River meet, the territory of the Region reaches its minimum (altitude 195 m).
-The following are the main sources of drinking water: the Šance Dam and the Morávka Dam in the Moravskoslezské Beskydy Mountains and the Kružberk dam in the Nízký Jeseník Mountains.
+At the confluence of the Odra River and the Olše River, the territory of the Region reaches its minimum height (altitude 195 m).
+The following are the main sources of drinking water: the Šance water reservoir and the Moravskoslezské Beskydy Mountains and the Kružberk dam in the Nízký Jeseník Mountains.